Lil-durk/calisthenics-explorer/README.md

 ---

-## 🖼️ Screenshots

-> _Add screenshots of your app here for a better first impression!_

----

 ## 🗺️ Main Features

 - **Map with Calisthenics Parks**: Shows parks in the Netherlands using real-time data from OpenStreetMap (Overpass API).